Savings bonds 101: How they work and what you need to know

 The biggest disadvantages of savings bonds are the relatively low yields and the inflexibility.

-Rates on Series EE bonds issued between May and October 2019 earn just 0.1 percent.
-Meanwhile, Series I bonds issued between May and October 2019 offer a yield of 1.9 percent, and this yield will fluctuate depending on the Consumer Price Index for urban consumers.
-For context, savers can find more attractive yields for long time periods on CDs.
+Rates on Series EE bonds issued between November 2020 and April 2021 earn just 0.1 percent.
+Meanwhile, Series I bonds issued between November 2020 and April 2021 offer a yield of 1.68 percent, and this yield will fluctuate depending on the Consumer Price Index for urban consumers.

 Bonds are also relatively inflexible.
 They cannot be redeemed at all in less than a year and will suffer a penalty of the last three months’ interest if redeemed in less than five years.